surebee/fat_free_crm/README.md

 ## System Requirements

 * Ruby v1.8.7 or v1.9.2
-* MySQL v4.1.1 or later (v5+ is recommended), SQLite v3.4 or later, or Postgres 8.4.8 or later.
+* MySQL v5.0 or later, SQLite v3.4 or later, or Postgres 8.4.8 or later.
 * ImageMagick (optional, only needed if you would like to use avatars)

 (Ruby on Rails v3 and other gem dependencies will be installed automatically by Bundler.)